Aurora Housing Market Report

 Neighbourhoods & Community

-Aurora is served by both the York Region District School Board (YRDSB) and the York Catholic District School Board (YCDSB).
-Notable public secondary schools include Aurora High School and Dr. G.W.
-Williams Secondary School.
-Aurora is particularly well-regarded for its school catchment — Aurora Highlands and Bayview Northeast are among the most sought-after zones.
-Buyers with school-age children should verify specific catchment boundaries with the respective school board before purchasing.
+Aurora is served by the York Region District School Board (YRDSB) and the York Catholic District School Board (YCDSB).
+Notable public secondary schools include Dr. G.W.
+Williams Secondary School (the main public secondary school serving most of Aurora), Cardinal Carter Catholic High School, and Our Lady of the Lake Catholic College.
+For families with school-age children, verifying specific elementary catchment boundaries with YRDSB or YCDSB before purchasing is strongly recommended, as catchment boundaries do not always align with perceived neighbourhood boundaries.

 Buying & Selling